-You will be asked to submit a Case Conceptualization for a client for whom you will also be providing videotapes of 3 consecutive live therapy sessions.
+You will be asked to submit a Case Conceptualization for a client for whom you will also be providing 3 consecutive video recordings and associated work sample materials (i.e., diary cards, session information forms).
 The Case Conceptualization will be reviewed.
-If passed successfully, you will then be asked to submit the video tapes, which will then be coded to evidence-based adherence standards for DBT.
-Two of these tapes must meet adherence standards.
+If passed successfully, you will then be asked to submit the video work sample, which will then be reviewed and coded to evidence-based adherence standards for DBT.
+One of these sessions must meet adherence standards.
 For the outline of the Case Conceptualization, click here.
-If the Case Conceptualization does not pass review, a second submission, provided within 6 months, will be required at no additional fee.
-If the second submission is unsuccessful an additional 6 month wait will be necessary.
+If the Case Conceptualization does not pass review, a second submission, provided within 3 months, will be required.
+(There is no additional fee for the second submission provided you submit before the deadline.)
+If the second submission is unsuccessful an additional 6-month wait will be necessary.
 We recommend supervision by a trained DBT clinician in this case to assist you.

-There are links to suggestions on the website for possible equipment and software that makes videotaping inexpensive to do.
-We’ve also provided a sample consent form that is HIPPAA compliant for your use.
+There are links to suggestions on the website for possible equipment and software that makes video recording inexpensive to do.
+We’ve also provided a sample consent form for your use.
 See Helpful Resources for both suggestions.

 Formal training in mindfulness is required and can be demonstrated by at least one of the following four experiences and you will need dates and descriptions for each.
 A mindfulness retreat, formal practice community participation, formally a student of a recognized Zen/contemplative teacher, and/or at least one formal training in mindfulness.